Leen-Alzebdeh/YOLOv5-UNet-Double-MNIST/README.md

   - classes: numpy array of numpy arrays which each represents the classes in the corresponding image, shape: number of samples, 2
   - prediction boxes: numpy array of numpy arrays which each represents the bounding boxes in the corresponding image, format: [y_min, x_min, y_max, x_max], shape: number of samples, 2, 4

 I use YOLOv5 for object detection.
-I achieve a classification score of 98.786% and a IOU score of 63.371%, resulting in an overall score of 81.078%.
+I achieve a classification score of 98.786% and an IOU score of 63.371%, resulting in an overall score of 81.078%.

 ## Semantic Image Segmentation on MNIST Double Digits RGB (MNISTDD-RGB)